rcs333/VAPiD/README.md

 If you're running Python < 2.7.4 follow this guide to install pip (You may need administrator privileges.) https://pip.pypa.io/en/stable/installing/

-Download the get-pip.py and run it from the command line by typing `pthon get-pip.py`
+Download the get-pip.py and run it from the command line by typing `python get-pip.py`

 If you're using Python >= 2.7.4 or you've successfully installed pip:
 Open a command line and type